Architecture

 The three transports plus the unifying Transport wrapper.
 One transport per protocol family.

-The other stuff this package owns:
+The other things this package owns:

 WithQuicIdleTimeout.